andruhon/moment-weekday-calc/README.md

 # Moment Weekday Calculator plugin
-This plugin will count specific weekdays in the range.
+This plugin will count specific weekdays in the range, calculate how many calendar days in given amount workdays/business days and when is it N working days from now

 # Usage
 Count all weekdays in the range: